Giskard-AI/giskard-hub/script-docs/hub/sdk/scans.rst

 Security scanning is a critical component of AI agent testing that allows you to automatically probe your models for vulnerabilities and security issues using Giskard Hub's integrated red teaming capabilities.

-The Giskard Hub provides a comprehensive security scanning system that enables you to:
+The Giskard Hub provides a comprehensive scanning system that enables you to:

-* **Automated vulnerability detection**: Run security scans that automatically test for common AI vulnerabilities
+* **Automated vulnerability detection**: Run scans that automatically test for common AI vulnerabilities
 * **Targeted threat assessment**: Focus on specific vulnerability types using tags and filtering
 * **Knowledge base integration**: Use domain-specific knowledge to generate more relevant security tests
 * **OWASP LLM Top 10 compliance**: Test against industry-standard security classifications
-* **CI/CD integration**: Integrate security scans into your deployment pipeline
+* **CI/CD integration**: Integrate scans into your deployment pipeline

-In this section, we will walk you through how to run and manage security scans using the SDK.
+In this section, we will walk you through how to run and manage scans using the SDK.

 - A **scan** is a security assessment that runs various red teaming attacks against your agent to identify potential vulnerabilities and security weaknesses.

-We recommend systematically launching security scans every time you deploy an updated agent in a pre-production or staging environment.
+We recommend systematically launching scans every time before deploying an updated agent in a pre-production or staging environment.
 This allows you to collaborate with your team to ensure that your agent is secure and resilient against potential attacks.

 .. important::

-   Security scans can only be launched with agents that are configured in the Hub and exposed via an API endpoint.
-Local agents are not currently supported for security scanning.
+   Scans can only be launched with agents that are configured in the Hub and exposed via an API endpoint.
+Local agents are not currently supported for scanning.

 Let's start by initializing the Hub client or take a look at the :doc:`/hub/sdk/index` section to see how to install the SDK and connect to the Hub.